-We undertake due diligence on educational establishments before we do business with them and our template due diligence questionnaire has been expanded to ensure we gather information about their approach to slavery and human trafficking at an early stage, including during any site visits.
+We undertake due diligence on educational establishments before we do business with them and our template due diligence questionnaire has been expanded so we now gather information about their approach to slavery and human trafficking at an early stage, including during any site visits.

-We have an express obligation on slavery and human trafficking in our template agreements with educational establishments and, where applicable, require educational establishments to take similar steps in respect of the subcontractors they use.
+We have added an express obligation on slavery and human trafficking to our template agreements with educational establishments and, where applicable, will also require educational establishments to take similar steps in respect of the sub-contractors they use.

-Through periodic reviews, we take steps to ensure that the educational establishments are complying with their slavery and human trafficking obligations.
+Through periodic reviews, we will take steps to ensure that the educational establishments are complying with their slavery and human trafficking obligations.
 Appropriate action will be taken to address any concerns we identify.